oughtinc/primer/chapters/verifiers/checking-reasoning-steps.md

 ## **Verifying all steps**

-To verify all steps, we simply replace `run` with an (async) map over all prefixes of steps:
+To verify all steps, we simply replace `verify_answer` with an (async) map over all prefixes of steps:

 ```python
 async def check_step(question: str, steps: list[str]) -> float: